itzCozi/devbox/CLEANUP_MAINTENANCE.md

 # See what would be cleaned without making changes
 devbox cleanup --dry-run --all

-# Clean only orphaned containers
+# Clean only orphaned boxes
 devbox cleanup --orphaned

 # Comprehensive cleanup with confirmation